dereuromark/cakephp-upgrade/README.md

 - svn (linux/windows)
 - group commands
 - except command (all except for a few, e.g. `except paginator` to skip paginator method)

-## UPDATE January 2012: Support for 2.1
-Now supports
-- Auth::allow(), Layout Stuff and more

-## UPDATE September 2012: Support up to 2.3 (and some 3.0)
-Now supports
-- request->query() and Set/Hash replacement

-As this is a plugin, use it with:
-    cake Upgrade.Upgrade [command]

 Additionally you can use the CorrectShell to correct
 - request